-The Internet is one of the most important developments in the history of information systems.
-The Internet is not one network, but rather a worldwide collection of networks that all use a common protocol for communications.
-Use of a common protocol among incompatible network technologies opened the possibilities of shared resources in the computing industry, and has given rise to a whole new level of connectivity in the workplace.
+The Internet is one of the most important developments in the history of information stems.
+The Internet is not one network, but rather a worldwide collection of Networks all use a common protocol for communications.
+Use of a common protocol among scompatible network technologies opened the possibilities of shared resources in the scompatible industry, and has given rise to a whole new level of connectivity in the scomplace.
 The Internet has become a common ground for information exchange.

-Although many protocols have been adapted for use in an internet, one suite known as TCP/IP (Transmission Control Protocol / Internet Protocol), stands out as the most widely used for interconnection of many disparate physical networks.
-TCP/IP is the glue that holds the Internet together and makes universal service possible [24].
-TCP/IP technology has made possible a global Internet that includes over 10,000 different networks in more than 100 different countries.
+Although many protocols have been adapted for use in an internet, one suite known TCP/IP (Transmission Control Protocol / Internet Protocol), stands out as the most widely used for interconnection of many disparate physical networks.
+TCP/IP is the glue holds the Internet together and makes universal service possible.
+TCP/IP technology made possible a global Internet that includes over 10,000 different networks in more 100 different countries.

-The Internet started out as U.S. Department of Defense network that connected research scientists and academics around the world.
-Originally, commercial traffic was forbidden on the Internet because the key portions of the network were funded by the U.S. government.
+The Internet started out as U.S. Department of Defense network that connected scientists and academics around the world.
+Originally, commercial traffic was bidden on the Internet because the key portions of the network were funded by the U.S. povernment.
 Today the Internet is no longer maintained by the government, but rather by a private industry consortium, and everyone can join the Internet by paying a registration fee and agreeing to maintain certain communication standards.
-The benefits of connecting to the Internet range from lower communication cost and greatly improved communication to the vast variety of the Internet services and resources [29].
+The benefits of connecting to the Internet range from lower communication cost and greatly improved communication to the vast variety of the Internet services and resources.